 The Canadian Commercial Invoice (CCI) is another important document that is compulsory to have when shipping goods from the U.S. to Canada.
 This invoice is needed at the customs authorities to identify who is responsible for customs duties and also to let the customs clerks know all the specifications of the shipped goods.
 The shipper must have more copies of this invoice, at least one copy must be attached to the bill of lading and another one must accompany the goods.

-Always make sure that all the information in the Bill of Lading and Commercial Invoice are complete and accurate.
+Always make sure that all the information in the Bill of Lading and Commercial Invoice is complete and accurate.
 This will save you from potential delays at the border.
 Anyway, the customs broker will check both of these documents, but it’s always nice to hand them in proper order.

 If you manufacture or ship goods produced under NAFTA rules you also can profit of duty-free customs clearance.